 Total weight is approx. 5 kg for the wooden version and 3 kg for the alluminium one (without solar modules).

-Instead of relying on expensive custom made parts the roof is made of standard components available at normal hardware stores.
+Instead of relying on expensive custom made parts, the roof is made of standard components available at normal hardware stores.
 Everybody can build their own roof themselves and get replacement parts locally and cheap (sawing, drilling and screwing needed).
-Assembly kits will probably be available soon, simplifying the construction (only screwing needed, s. below).

 Are you always taking your bike inside because of fear of theft instead of leaving it locked outside (very expensive bike, dangerous area)?
 Then the ZolarBike will likely not be suitable for you because of its size.
 Still, for people living on the ground floor or where a bike celler is available putting the ZolarBike inside during the night might be an option.